-*This is the second of our Expert series and we look at choosing the right toys for your kid (0 - 6yrs).
-This article is contributed by Busy Tables.
+The second of our Expert series and we look at choosing the right toys for kid (0 - 6yrs).
+This article is contributed by Busy Tables, a play venue specialising in open and creative play

 As parents, we love to spend on toys for our children.
 How do we maximise the value of these toys and make them last for a longer period for our children?
 Here are 5 tips that may help you decide on the type of toy you buy on that next shopping trip.